 - Copy of a current FAA class 3 medical certificate or foreign equivalent

-- logbooks showing 500 jumps and 3 years in the sport
+- logbooks showing 500 jumps, 100 in last 12 months and 3 years in the sport

 The Sigma Manual is the course book.
-It is recommended to print the manual from United Parachute Technologies web-site prior to the course or bring your laptop or tablet.
-We want you to make the Sigma Tandem exam at home prior to the course.
-Just let us know that you need the test questions and we will send you the document and a link to the manuals.
+It is recommended to print the manual from United Parachute Technologies website prior to the course or bring your laptop or tablet.
+The Sigma test needs to be taken and completed before the course.
 Please complete your test questions handwritten on lined paper, and make sure they are legible.
 Any questions you don't know the answers to can be left open.
 If you need a Vector Tandem rating as well let us know.
 In that case you have to make the Vector exam in addition.

 We will be happy to send you the exam questions.